2022 International Congress of Actuaries

 - Autumn (Mar-May): 12-25 ºC (55-77 ºF)

 Bistros, restaurants, cafes and coffee shops offer varied menus, prices and decor.
 Local specialties such as seafood and Australian wines are worth trying.
 At some restaurants you can keep the liquor bill down by taking your own wine or beer.
 These are called “BYO” restaurants, an abbreviation for “bring your own”.
+We advise you check with the restaurant if this is a “BYO” restaurant prior to your arrival.

 Electrical current is 240/250V, AC 50Hz.
 The Australian three-pin power outlet is different from that in many countries, so you will need an adaptor.
 If your appliances are 110V, check if there is a 110/240V switch.
 If not, you will need a voltage converter.
 Universal outlets for 240V or 110V shavers are usually found in leading hotels.